 - Irrelevant small talk.
 Introverts tend to hate small talk and it’s even worse on zoom as it’s more dominated by one to two people.

 It’s more tiring than a normal meeting, as you’re concentrating more for non-verbal signs, putting up with irrelevant chatter (“can your hear me” at a volume so high it makes your PC shake) and stupid background noises from unmuted attendees.
+Click for the scientific proof that zoom fatigue really exists.

 How to thrive in virtual team meetings, as an introvert